Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Once you’ve recharged your RV’s AC, it’s time to test the unit!

 Turn on the AC for a while and then wait.
-I usually grab a drink or enjoy a movie while waiting to see if the unit is working correctly.
+I usually grab a drink or enjoy a movie while waiting to see if the unit works correctly.

-If your AC is still not functioning the way it should, try inspecting it again.
+If your AC still does not function as it should, inspect it again.
 If you can’t figure out the issue, you might need to pay an RV mechanic visit.

 On the other hand, if your AC’s performance improves, you resume packing for that summer road trip you had planned.